-Regarding repeatability criteria, whilst the guidelines from the PCC (2013) QADS (Quality Assured Diagnostic Spirometry in Primary care document) suggest that we should aim for 3 blows to be within 100ml of each other, the ARTP (2020) Statement on Pulmonary Function standard for repeatability, is that the chosen values for FVC and FEV1 should not differ from the next best values for FVC and FEV1 by more than 150mls.
+Regarding repeatability criteria, whilst the guidelines from the PCC (2013) QADS (Quality Assured Diagnostic Spirometry in Primary care document) suggest that we should aim for 3 blows to be within 100ml of each other, the ARTP (2020) Statement on Pulmonary Function standard for repeatability, is that the chosen values for FVC and FEVI should not differ from the next best values for FVC and FEVI should not differ from the next best values for FVC and FEVI by more than 150mls.
 In subjects with a FVC < 1L this difference should not be greater than 100mls.